mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 ## Get started

-To access the connector during the public preview phase, customer who are Microsoft 365 Admins need to enable 'Targeted release' for their tenant.
-For more information, see [Targeted release](/microsoft-365/admin/manage/release-options-in-office-365#targeted-release).

 ### Step 1: Configure Display Name
 Provide a meaningful display name in the Microsoft 365 Admin Center to identify the connector.